M&S Rare Books, Inc.

 1822

 THOMSON, SAMUEL.
-New Guide to Health; or Botanic Family Physician.
-Containing a Complete System of Practice, Upon a Plan Entirely New; with a Description of the Vegetables Made Use of, and Directions for Preparing and Administering Them to Cure Disease.
-To which is added a Description of Several Cases of Disease Attended by the Author, with the Mode of Treatment and Cure.
+New Guide to Health; or, Botanic Family Physician.
+Containing a Complete System of Practice, On a Plan Entirely New; with a Description of the Vegetables Made Use Of, and Directions for Preparing and Administering Them to Cure Disease.
+To which is Prefixed, a Narrative of the Life & Medical Discoveries of the Author.
+Third Edition.

 THOMSON, SAMUEL.
 A Narrative of the Life and Medical Discoveries of Samuel Thomson; Containing an Account of His System of Practice, and the Manner of Curing Disease with Vegetable Medicine, Upon a Plan Entirely New; to which is added An Introduction to his New Guide to Health...Written by Himself.